Discover the Rainforest : Daintree Romancer Find out More

 Nature & Wildlife

 The Daintree Rainforest is the world’s oldest living rainforest, estimated to be over 165 million years old.
 The Daintree National Park was added to the World Heritage List in 1988 in recognition of its universal natural values.
-The 1,200 square kilometres of tropical rainforest is home to tens of thousands of species, many of which are unique to the Daintree Rainforest.
+The 1,200 square kilometres of tropical rainforest is home to tens of thousands of species of animals and plants, many of which are unique to the Daintree Rainforest.

 Daintree Ecolodge offers a range of activities for guests to discover the nature and surrounding areas of the Daintree in an eco-sensitive way.
 The Daintree is a major attraction for bird watchers from all around the world due to the large number of species that inhabit the rainforest, many of which are endemic to Far North Queensland.